 What Do You Blog About?

 One of the toughest things to deal with when starting a blogging business is the niche.
 It’s often very difficult to decide what to blog about.
-Therefore, choosing a profitable niche goes with developing the value in you.
+Therefore, choosing a profitable niche goes with developing your value in you.